Most Beautiful Viennese Buildings: Art Nouveau Architecture in Vienna

 Right next door to Villa I, Wagner built Villa II for his second wife, the love of his life, Louise Stiffel.
 The style of the second villa is completely different from the first one, and it is totally clear that it was designed in the Art Nouveau style.
 These two villas show how Wagner grew as an architect over time.

 Engel Apotheke, a pharmacy building designed by Oskar Laske, represents another building in the Art Nouveau style.
 Compared to other important buildings of this style, this one is on a smaller scale, but the decorations on its façade make it very interesting.
 On the ground level part of the façade, you can see two angels made of colorful mosaic.

-Even though he was technically a part of the Art Nouveau movement, Adolf Loos‘ work differs quite much from other architects of the time.
+Even though he was a part of the Art Nouveau movement, Adolf Loos’ work differs quite much from other architects of the time.
 He fought hard against the excesses of the Secession style and the decorations that were typical for all buildings designed in the Art Nouveau style.
-As we can see in one of his most famous Viennese buildings called Looshaus, his decorations were much more rational and calm.
+His much more rational and calm decorations can be seen in his most famous Viennese building called Looshaus.
 Looshaus consists of two parts: the lower one is for business and it is decorated in marble and glass, and the upper one is for the apartments and its façade is in plain cement.
-Even though it might seem too plain compared to other buildings we mentioned here, Looshaus is still a beautiful example of the Art Nouveau in Vienna.
+Even though it might seem too plain compared to other buildings we mentioned here, Looshaus is still a beautiful example of Art Nouveau architecture in Vienna.

 More from Otto Wagner

-Besides the buildings we mentioned earlier in this post, Otto Wagner is known for the work he did on the Karlsplatz, or to be more precise, on the Stadtbahn — the old Ubahn station.
-Just take a look at that gorgeous entrance pavilion to the Ubahn, with the most beautiful golden and marble ornaments, that is now serving as an exhibition space and a café.
+Besides the Art Nouveau architecture we mentioned earlier in this post, Otto Wagner is also known for the work he did on the Karlsplatz, or to be more precise, on the Stadtbahn — the old subway station.
+Take a look at that gorgeous entrance pavilion to the subway with the most beautiful golden and marble ornaments.
+It is now serving as an exhibition space and a café.

 Otto Wagner and Naschmarkt